 While I haven’t tried adding tons of other ingredients in the homemade soap, here are a few ideas to try.
 Go ahead and experiment a little bit.
-Keep in mind when adding additional ingredients, the texture may change, so do a little trial and error.
+Keep in mind when adding additional ingredients, the texture may change, so do a little bit at a time for trial and error.
 Check out these ideas:

 - Honey – It’s amazing how good honey is for your skin.
 Add ¼ – ⅓ cup of honey per batch for some added nutrients for your skin.

 - Vitamin E – If your skin is extra dry or you are just looking for a great way to give your skin some added moisture, vitamin E is the way to go.
 Start with ½ – 1 teaspoon.